 Clint holds a Bachelor of Commerce and a Bachelor of Laws from Auckland University and was admitted to practice in 1999.
 He has also completed a Masters of Taxation at the University of Sydney.
 Clint joined Arnold Bloch Leibler in 2011 as a senior associate and was appointed partner in 2012.

-Clint was a finalist in the 2018 Tax Institute's Tax Adviser of the Year Awards, winning the “Corporate Tax Adviser of the Year” (and was a finalist in 2017).
+Clint was awarded the Tax Institute's Tax Adviser of the Year Award in 2018, and recently won the Tax Institute 2023 Community Champion Award for services to the tax profession.
 He is recognised by Best Lawyers® International, Chambers Asia Pacific and the Legal 500 Asia Pacific in the area of tax law.
-In addition, Clint has also been ranked in Doyle's Guide in the category tax.
+In addition, Clint has also been ranked as a ”preeminent” tax practitioner in Doyle's Guide in the category of tax..

-- taxation issues associated with corporate finance: advising clients on the taxation of financial arrangements, including asset finance, structured finance and securitisation;
+- taxation issues associated with corporate finance, including the taxation of financial arrangements, including asset finance, structured finance and securitisation

-- taxation of trusts and funds advice, including the operation of the managed investment trust regime;
+- taxation of trusts and funds, including the operation of the managed investment trust regime

 - employee incentive arrangements and employment related taxes.